karolzak/mobile-app-documentdb-offlinesync-sample/README.md

 ```
 Unfortunately, nested objects/collections can only be stored as strings/JSON in SQLite store on mobile client:
 ![alt text](https://github.com/karolzak/Mobile-App-DocumentDB-OfflineSync-Sample/blob/master/sqlite_stored_data.png "SQLite data")

+We achieved this by implementing a [custom Expand attribute](https://github.com/karolzak/Mobile-App-DocumentDB-OfflineSync-Sample/blob/master/MobileAppDocDBOfflineSyncSample.API/Helpers/QueryableExpandAttribute.cs) to include nested objects when sending data from Azure Mobile App to client.
+We used it in our TableController [here](https://github.com/karolzak/Mobile-App-DocumentDB-OfflineSync-Sample/blob/master/MobileAppDocDBOfflineSyncSample.API/Controllers/ComplexItemController.cs#27)